-How To Use an Amazon Fire TV Stick without the Remote
+How to Use an Amazon Fire TV Stick Without the Remote [November 2020]

 Use the Fire TV Remote App

-When your replacement remote arrives you will need to pair it with your Fire TV in order for them to work properly.
-Here’s how to do it.
+When your replacement remote arrives in the mail, you’ll need to pair it with your Fire TV.
+Here’s how it’s done.

-- Remove the Fire TV Stick from power for 20-30 seconds.
+- Unplug the power supply to your Fire Stick for 20-30 seconds.

-- Connect the Fire TV Stick again, turn on the TV and wait for it to boot.
+- Reconnect your Fire Stick, then turn on your TV and wait for it to boot.

 - Press the Select and Home button on the new remote and hold them down until you see a message on screen that the remote is connected.

 You need to hold both buttons at once and hold them for up to 60 seconds before the remote and Fire TV Stick pairs.
 However, once you’re paired, an on-screen message will confirm your devices are synced, and your new remote will work just like the original device included in the box.